 The plan proposes a plan administration value of \$3.3 million consistent with the recommended benchmark rate of 1.5% of the value of works.
 However, the council should update plan administration costs to reflect the changes to works costs discussed earlier in this report.
+In response to the Draft Report, the council supported this recommendation.

-4. Camden council should update the calculation of plan administration costs (1.5% of works costs) to reflect the updated costs in the plan.
+4. Camden Council should update the calculation of plan administration costs (1.5% of works costs) to reflect the updated costs in the plan.